 Use email to help people have the perfect experience when they use your product.
 When you see they’re not using a feature, tell them.
 Remind them to use your product when they drop off (don’t finish signing up, leave purchases in their carts, etc).

 Hubspot reached growth by creating a marketing grader, a free tool that enables you to get a report of your website marketing on your email address.
 They can collect email addresses at the same time.

-You need to look at engineering as marketing as an asset that brings in leads forever.
+Engineering as marketing is an asset that brings you in leads forever.
 Building a small online tool is done once, forever.
 Paying for ads is repetitive.

-This traction channel is good as so few companies use it.
+This traction channel is good as few companies use it.